Jewish Life at Fordham FAQ

 Is there a Hillel at Fordham?

-No, we do not have a Hillel, we have two JSOs (Jewish Student Organisations) that organize Shabbat dinners and Jewish holiday celebrations as well as other get togethers and outings on both the Rose Hill and Lincoln Center campuses, together with our campus rabbi and Jewish chaplain, Rabbi Katja Vehlow.
+No, we do not have a Hillel, we have two JSOs (Jewish Student Organizations) that organize Shabbat dinners and holiday celebrations and other events, together with our campus rabbi and Jewish chaplain, Rabbi Katja Vehlow.
 In addition, we are proud to collaborate with the nearby Baruch Hillel, as well as the Chabad of the West Sixties.

 Can I find kosher food on campus?